oliverw/miningcore/README.md

 # MININGCORE MINING POOL CREATION SERVICES FOR SEVERVAL CRYTPO COINS OF YOUR CHOICE

-### We do install, configure Miningcore Pool Software for your
+### We do install, configure Miningcore Pool Software for you.

 ### Paid professional services to setup new Miningcore pool with a beautiful frontend UI.